 Embalming Fluids Leak Into The Ground

 When a body is embalmed for an open casket funeral or transportation, those chemicals accompany the body into burial.
 Then, over time, toxins like formaldehyde, phenol, methanol and others seep into the ground – formaldehyde, in particular, is a potential carcinogen that can be lethal to humans with overexposure.
-According to the University of California, Berkeley, 800,000 gallons of formaldehyde are buried in the ground in traditional burials every year in the U.S.

 Traditional Burials Waste Resources